Europe

 Best time: April to June and September to October. and March to May and September to November for comfortable sightseeing weather.

-Park Guell viewpoint at dusk
+Park Guell at dusk in Spain

 Photo by Lief Peng